 Blalock-Taussig shunt, also known as Blalock-Thomas-Taussig shunt, is a palliative procedure designed to increase pulmonary arterial blood flow in patients with right ventricular outflow tract obstruction (e.g. tetralogy of Fallot) or during initial staged repair of hypoplastic left heart syndrome.

 Originally the shunt sacrificed the subclavian artery (with a distal ligation) and the proximal portion is routed downwards to an end to side anastomosis with the ipsilateral branch of the pulmonary artery.
-The modified BT shunt nowadays uses a synthetic graft, usually polytetrafluoroethylene (Gore-Tex®).
+The modified BT shunt nowadays uses a synthetic graft, usually expanded polytetrafluoroethylene (Gore-Tex®), to connect the arteries.

 - 1. Topol EJ, Califf RM.
 Textbook of cardiovascular medicine.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781770122.
 Read it at Google Books - Find it at Amazon